YamanAlBochi/Sentiment-Analysis-and-Predictive-Model-project-for-a-Commercial-Flight-company/README.md

 - creating a classification model to predict customer buying behaviour.

--preparing a powerpoint representation to highlight our insights and analysis.
+- preparing a powerpoint representation to highlight our insights and analysis.